TAlkingJosh/Lumenante/README.md

 ### 2. Roblox Setup

 1. Open your place in **Roblox Studio**.
-2. Drag and drop the `Lumenante.rbxm` file directly into the main 3D viewport of Roblox Studio.
+2. Drag and drop the `Lumenante.rbxm` file directly into Roblox Studio.
 3. In the **Explorer** window, you will see a folder titled `Lumenant`, take the two models named `Ungroup in Workspace` & `Ungroup in ServerScriptService`
 4. Take the files and place them in their respective places.
 5. Enable HTTP Requests for your game: